oresat/oresat-linux/docs/repos.rst

 System Level Software
 ---------------------

-Common software that is on or used by all OreSat Linux Boards.
+Common software that is on or used by all OreSat Linux Cards.

 - `oresat-linux`_ Image builder, the source for this documentation, and general utilities.
 - `oresat-olaf`_ The OreSat Linux App Framework.
 Framework for all OreSat Linux applications.
 Built ontop of Python's CANopen library.

-C3 Board
+C3 Card
 ---------

-Command, Control, Commication board.
-The main flight board.
+Command, Control, Commication card.
+The main flight card.

-- `oresat-c3`_ Hardware design for the C3 board.
+- `oresat-c3`_ Hardware design for the C3 card.
 - `oresat-c3-software`_ The main C3 OLAF-based application.
 - `oresat-ax5043-driver`_ The AX5043 radio driver.
 - `oresat-adcs-software`_ The ADCS library that controls the ADCS subsystem.

-DxWiFi Board
+DxWiFi Card
 ------------

-A board with a camera and antenna for sending live video of Earth over long distance WiFi.
+A card with a camera and antenna for sending live video of Earth over long distance WiFi.
 This is a part of the OreSat Live payload mission.

-- `oresat-dxwifi-hardware`_ Hardware design for the OreSat Live board.
+- `oresat-dxwifi-hardware`_ Hardware design for the OreSat Live card.
 - `oresat-dxwifi-software`_  The main DxWiFi OLAF-based application.
 - `oresat-live-software`_  TBD
 - `oresat-libdxwifi`_  Library for OreSat's 2.4GHz WiFi transmission system.

-CFC (Cirrus Flux Camera) Board
+CFC (Cirrus Flux Camera) Card
 ------------------------------

 Short wave infrared camera to map cirrus clouds.
 Another payload for OreSat.